volcanobotg/onimesh/README.md

 #### OSX
 1. Install all OSX prerequisites above
 2. Clone the onimesh repository to a local drive
-3. If you didn't install OpenNI2 to "/Applications" you will need to edit the makefile lines below with your install path:
+3. If you didn't install OpenNI2 to "/Applications" you will need to edit the following line in the file "CMakeLists.txt" with your install path:

-    `OPENNI2_INCLUDE=/OpenNI2InstallPath/Include`

-    `OPENNI2_DLIBRARY=/OpenNI2InstallPath/Redist/libOpenNI2.dylib`
+    `set(OPENNI2_INSTALL_DIR "/Applications/OpenNI-MacOSX-x64-2.2")`

 4. Open a Terminal window
 5. In Terminal, navigate to the root of the repository
+6. Create the makefile by entering the command `cmake CMakeLists.txt`
-6. Enter the command `make`
+7. Compile OM by entering the command `make`
-7. Output binary is located in the "bin" directory
+7. Output binary is located in the "osx_x64" directory

 #### Windows
 1. Install all Windows prerequisites above being sure to select the OmDependenciesWithPdb.zip